 There are also credit cards that offer free Gogo in-flight Wi-Fi passes, like:

 - U.S. Bank FlexPerks® Travel Rewards Visa Signature® card – 12 free in-flight Wi-Fi passes for flights on Alaska Airlines, American Airlines, Delta, and Virgin America (soon to be Alaska Airlines)

-- The Business Platinum® Card from American Express OPEN – 10 free Gogo in-flight Wi-Fi passes per calendar year
+- The Business Platinum® Card from American Express – 10 free Gogo in-flight Wi-Fi passes per calendar year

 I love the improvements Alaska Airlines is making, like expanding its fleet and route map with the Virgin America merger.
 And now it’s improving the in-flight experience with free messaging!